thomasjohn/test-taginput/README.md

 ```

+Check the Console to see the current value of TagInput as text.
+The X in the tags has been implemented as SVG, so it is not visible in the returned value.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.